Blog Detail

 Weightage of Question Types in the PTE Exam

 In the Pearson Test of English, the distribution of question types is critical in determining the overall score for each skill.
 This system ensures that the assessment of a candidate's proficiency in the English language is fair and comprehensive.
-For instance, the Read Aloud task affects both the Speaking and Reading skills, which shows the integrated nature of PTE scoring.
+For instance, new question type Summarize Group Discussion task affects both the Speaking and Listening skills, which shows the integrated nature of PTE scoring.

 Every question type has a particular weightage, which impacts the overall score for the relevant communicative skill(s).
 With this insight, students can concentrate their preparation on high-impact question types for maximum returns.